Updated Nov 2019

 Fitness app market

 We live in times where people start to care about health with more and more responsibility.
 Technology progress helps us to do this process more efficient as well.
-Today you can transform your smartphone into the personal fitness coach.
+Today you can transform your smartphone into a personal fitness coach.
 All you need to do is simply go to the app store and choose the app you need.

 The fitness app market expands, and there are many different types of healthcare fitness apps.
 The most popular are: